Amoy-kay/Amoy-kay/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me williamsamoykay@gmail.com
 - 😄 Pronouns: she
-- ⚡ Fun fact: I love every genres of Manuwa.
+- ⚡ Fun fact: I love every genres of Manhwa.

 <!---
 Amoy-kay/Amoy-kay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.